amaury1093/hackatom-stargate-workshop/README.md

 ## Step 2: Create your own `x/blog` module.

+During this step, we are going to alter the `x/blog` module to add our own logic.

 ```bash
 # Add a new "post" type to your x/blog module, with fields "title" and "body"
 starport type post title body